AjinkyaDharme/COP290-rust-lab/README.md

+# Create a new Rust project
-#cargo new spreadsheet
+cargo new spreadsheet

-#In cargo.toml make the changes as specified
+# Navigate to project directory
-#cd spreadsheet/
+cd spreadsheet/

+# Edit Cargo.toml to add dependencies as needed

+# Navigate to source directory
-#cd src/
+cd src/

-#cargo new
+# Run the application

-#Creates 999 X 18278 spreadsheet
+# Creates 999 X 18278 spreadsheet